 Mobile application management ensures high levels of security — even for workers with unmanaged devices (e.g., personal Apple and Android devices being used for work purposes).
 MAM applies additional protection around apps and data that goes beyond the device control provided by MDM, enabling even the most regulated industries to achieve necessary levels of app and data security.

-MAM can be employed without requiring device management, and makes it easier for app administrators and developers to apply fine-grained security policies such as:
+MAM can be employed without requiring device management, and integrates with mobile app deployment solutions, simplifying the task for app administrators and developers to apply fine-grained security policies such as:

 Organizations need mobile app management